Why did you decide to quit?

 AA helped immensely as did the court which sentenced me to 16 hours of alcohol education and some 20 hours of group sessions.
 One more 2-hour group session and the court mandated stuff is over.
 All except for the $1,200 left to pay on the fine.

 - See above.
 Read the AA literature, go to AA meetings, and follow the 12 steps.
 This is a lifetime proposition.

-Buddy T, Alcoholism Guide, says:
+Buddy T, About.com Alcoholism, says: